 The process of translating software is not as simple as it might seem in the beginning.
 This is due to all the steps and responsibilities involved.
 Therefore, a proper translation workflow is needed – one that aligns with your software development process in order to make your software accessible and usable in different languages.

 When talking about a typical translation workflow, we have more in mind than the steps a translator or language service provider (LSP) takes.
-Those are a part of the general workflow, that is required for internationalization (i18n in short) and localization of software.
+Those are part of the general workflow for the internationalization and localization of software.
 Additional steps are required to manage the content during development.

-From our own experience working with many customers, the following process can be distilled the following way:
+From our own experience working with many customers, the process can be distilled the following way:

 Preparing For Translation / Internationalization